pytek-io/async-stream-processing/readme.md

 - *process_stream* associate a callback to a stream of events.

 One will notice that past events are processed immediately one after the other even though ASP time goes by consistently with *past_queue* timestamps.
+It is also worth noticing that callbacks always receive the event time as first argument.
+It should be used instead of *asp.now*  when the state of the system depends on the event time to the maximum precision.
+It can also be used to detect any significant lag when processing events.

 In this example we pass only one event stream for simplicity sake, but one can pass as many as needed.

 ## Processing real time events